Why RIAs Should Consider Private Credit

-Matthew has a B.S. in marketing from Providence College, and has earned the Certified Investment Management Analyst (CIMA®) designation.
-He resides in Hanover, MA, with his wife and four children.
+Matt has a B.S. in Marketing from Providence College, and has earned the Certified Investment Management Analyst (CIMA®) designation.
+He is an active volunteer with several charitable and community organizations, and resides in Hanover, MA, with his wife and four children.

 What do you consider the greatest challenges today for the RIA Channel, and how are you helping your clients address them?